Dallas Neighborhood Guide: Irving

 For a day at the park, visit Mountain Creek Preserve, which has a playground, canoe launch, and a nature trail.
 Want a longer hike?
 Check out the Campion Trail, a 13-mile paved trail throughout the city that’s popular among walkers and bikers alike.

-Local gyms in Irving
+Local gyms in Irving, Texas

-If you want a go-to spot to get a workout in, you’ll have plenty of places to choose from in this Texas town.
+If you want a go-to spot to get a workout in, you’ll have plenty of places to choose from in this Texas city.
 Planet Fitness, Row House, and Pure Barre all have locations in the area, and CrossFit enthusiasts will love both CrossFit Luna and CrossFit Irving.
 You’ll also love the local Mustang Park Recreation Center and the Cimarron Park Recreation Center for their fitness centers and gyms.

-Nightlife in Irving
+Nightlife in Irving, Texas

 For a chiller night out, head over to Maacs Grill on North MacArthur Blvd for buffalo wings, burgers, and beer.
 This Valley Ranch hole-in-the-wall has karaoke on Tuesdays and Saturdays and a dog-friendly patio.
-Want a place to watch the Cowboys play?
+Want a place to watch the Dallas Cowboys play?
 Stop by Our Glass Restaurant and Bar, an upscale sports bar with over 35 HD TVs, or the Spirit Grille, a Las Colinas mainstay.

 Beer enthusiasts will love The Ginger Man, which has draught and bottled beers from all around the world, along with delicious bar bites like the candied jalapeño bacon and beer cheese dip.

-Things to do in Irving
+Things to do in Irving, Texas

 The Irving Arts Center is popular among Texas residents of all ages, boasting an impressive array of art galleries, a sculpture garden, and events.
 And best of all, it’s free!